-RECOMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS 7.1 Risk committee The Company has not established a Risk Committee.
+REC OMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS 7.1 Risk committee The Company has not established a Risk Committee.
 The functions of the Risk Committee are performed by the Audit Committee who reports to the Board on the effectiveness of the risk management and internal control processes of the Company regularly by circulation of Minutes of Meetings to the directors and through other means of formal and informal reporting.
 Further details regarding the Audit Committee, its membership and the number of meetings held during the Reporting Period are set out in response to Recommendation 4.1.

 7.2 Annual risk review The Board reviews the risk management framework of the Company periodically as and when necessary to meet the operational requirements of the Company and changes in the law through the Audit Committee.
 The Board has performed the review for the Reporting Period.
 7.3 Internal audit The Company reviews and continually improves the effectiveness of its risk management and internal control processes.
 Further details regarding audit functions are set out in response to Recommendation 4.1.
 7.4 Sustainability risks The Board considers that the Company is not materially exposed to economic, environmental and social sustainability risks.

-Principle 8: Remunerate fairly and responsibly

-RECOMMENDATION
+PRINCIPLE 8: REMUNERATE FAIRLY AND RESPONSIBLY

-WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS

-8.1 Remuneration committee

-The Remuneration Committee is responsible for making recommendations to the Board on remuneration packages and policies for the Executive Directors and the Key Management Personnel.
+RECO OMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS 8.1 Remuneration committee The Remuneration Committee is responsible for making recommendations to the Board on remuneration packages and policies for the Executive Directors and the Key Management Personnel.
 The Remuneration Committee Charter is published on the Company's website.

-For the majority of the reporting period, the Remuneration Committee consisted of three independent Non-Executive Directors and was headed by an independent Chairperson not holding the position of Chairperson of the Board.

-The members of the Remuneration Committee during the Reporting Period were:

-- Ben Hunt Chairman;
+During the Reporting Period, the Remuneration Committee consisted of three independent Non-Executive Directors and was headed by an independent Chairperson not holding the position of Chairperson of the Board.
+The members of the Remuneration Committee during the year were: (a) Ben Hunt - Chairman; (b) (Richard) Cheng Fah Ling; and (c) Judy Raper.

-- Garry Norman (for the period 1 July 2019 to 25 October 2019);

-- (Richard) Cheng Fah Ling; and

-- Judy Raper (from 1 April 2020).

 The number of Remuneration Committee meetings and details of Committee members' attendance during the Reporting Period are set out in the Directors' Report section of the Company's Annual Report.

-For the period that the Company was looking for an appropriate replacement for Garry Norman, the majority of the Board did not consist of independent directors.

-8.2 Disclosure of Executive and NonExecutive Director remuneration policy

-Remuneration of the Company's Non-Executive Directors operates on different principles to the remuneration of Executive Directors.
-Non-Executive Directors receive fixed fees, and are not entitled to any retirement benefits other than statutory superannuation.

-The Remuneration Report at the Directors' Report section of the Annual Report sets out:

-- information about the Remuneration Policy developed by the Remuneration Committee and adopted by the Board; and - details of remuneration of the directors (executive and non-executive) and Key Management Personnel.

-8.3 Policy on hedging equity incentive schemes

-The Company did not offer an equity-based remuneration scheme during the Reporting Period.
+8.2 Disclosure of Executive and Non-Executive Director Remuneration of the Company's Non-Executive Directors operates on different principles to the remuneration of Executive Directors.
+Non-Executive Directors receive fixed fees, and are not entitled to any retirement benefits other than statutory superannuation. remuneration policy The Remuneration Report at the Directors' Report section of the Annual Report sets out: (a) information about the Remuneration Policy developed by the Remuneration Committee and adopted by the Board; and (b) details of remuneration of the directors (executive and non-executive) and Key Management Personnel.
+8.3 Policy on hedging equity incentive schemes The Company did not offer an equity-based remuneration scheme during the Reporting Period.